nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3a.
 The inputted student index is invalid.

     * 3a1.
-EduManage shows an error message indicating inputted index is invalid.
+EduManage shows an error message indicating that the inputted index is invalid.

       Use case resumes at step 3.